Pryaxis/TShock/CONTRIBUTING.md

 ### Issue Guidelines
-Please follow these simple requirements before posting an issue:
+Please follow these simple requirements before posting a bug report:

 - TShock version number
 - Any stack traces that may have happened when the issue occurred